jimorc/design_guidelines/coding_guidelines/names_of_classes_structs_and_interfaces.md

 **🤔 Consider** ending the name of derived classes with the name of the base class.

 This is very readable and explains the relationship clearly.
-Some examples of this in code are: main_form, which is a type of form, and toggle_button, which is a type of button.
-However, it is important to use reasonable judgment in applying this guideline; for example, the button class is a kind of control event, although control does not appear in its name.
+Some examples of this in code are: MainForm, which is a type of form, and ToggleButton, which is a type of Button.
+However, it is important to use reasonable judgment in applying this guideline; for example, the Button class is a kind of control event, although Control does not appear in its name.

-**✓ Do** prefix interface names with the letter "i" to indicate that the type is an interface.
+**✓ Do** prefix interface names with the letter "I" to indicate that the type is an interface.
-For example, icomponent (descriptive noun), icustom_attribute_provider (noun phrase), and ipersistable (adjective) are appropriate interace names.
+For example, IComponent (descriptive noun), ICustomAttributeProvider (noun phrase), and IPersistable (adjective) are appropriate interace names.
 As with other types, avoid abbreviations.

-**✓ Do** ensure that the names differ only by the "i" prefix on the interface name when you are defining a class-interface pair with the class as a standard implementation of the interface.
+**✓ Do** ensure that the names differ only by the "I" prefix on the interface name when you are defining a class-interface pair with the class as a standard implementation of the interface.

 ## Names of Generic Type Parameters